Disease burden: Uncertainty

-Representative examples
+Examples

 The Netherlands

 In the Netherlands, air pollution is associated with respiratory and cardiovascular diseases, and exposure to certain forms of radiation can lead to the development of cancer.
 Quantification of the health impact of the environment was done by calculating DALYs for air pollution, noise, radon, UV, and indoor dampness for the period 1980 to 2020.
 In the Netherlands, 2–5% of the total disease burden in 2000 could be attributed to the effects of (short-term) exposure to air pollution, noise, radon, natural UV radiation, and dampness in houses.
 The percentage can increase to up to 13% due to uncertainty, assuming no threshold.

 Among the investigated factors, long-term PM10 exposure have the greatest impact on public health.
 As levels of PM10 decrease, related disease burden is also expected to decrease.
 Noise exposure and its associated disease burden is likely to increase to a level where the disease burden is similar to that of traffic accidents.
 The rough estimates do not provide a complete picture of the environmental health burden, because data are uncertain, not all environmental-health relationships are known, not all environmental factors have been included, and it was not possible to assess all potential health effects.
 The effects of a number of these assumptions were evaluated in an uncertainty analysis.